My son is the happiest person I know. That’s why it startled me the other day when he leaned his head on my arm and said, “Every day is the same.”

 I think I’ve told you about the Canadian poet Tanya Davis?
 I’m kind of obsessed with her.
 She’s my Woman Crush Wednesday.
 Every Wednesday.
 For the rest of my life.
 Here is her poem How To Be Alone.
 Watch it or go here and read it.

-While I was in the shower I thought about Stephen Colbert who’s taking Letterman’s place on the Late Show.
-Later, I was driving down Pennsylvania Avenue and passed the building that use to be the old Ingrid’s Bakery #2.
+I was driving down Pennsylvania Avenue the other day and passed the building that used to be the old Ingrid’s Bakery #2.
 There were two back in the day when Ingrid still ran the place.
 Now, there is just one.
 Ingrid was from Germany and married a U.S. soldier before she even learned to speak English.
-He brought her to Oklahoma where she made Turkish macaroons and sold Dr. Brown’s Soda before Gen Y was hip and cool and born.
+He brought her to the Heartland where she made Turkish macaroons and sold Dr. Brown’s Soda before Gen Y was hip and cool and born.

 Sometimes, I wonder, why everything can’t just stay the same even as I am lamenting that the days all are.